evon-troy-codes/evon-troy-codes/README.md

 🎓 I'm a graduate of Florida International University: B.A. in Computer Science(GPA: 3.6/4.0)<br/>

-🌱 Skilled in Java, Python, JavaScript, C++, and Go, I’m passionate about using software engineering to create impactful solutions that improve lives.<br/>
+🌱 Skilled in Java, and Python, I’m passionate about using software engineering to create impactful solutions that improve lives.<br/>

 👯 I'm open to collaborative projects in Software Development<br/>